Pearson-Higher-Ed/o-icons/README.md

 Tested on IE(9+), Chrome(43), Firefox(38), and Safari(8)

-## Use local assets

-This component is designed to be used from the build service.
-If you wish to run it locally, open src/scss/_variables.scss and change $o-icons-local to true.

 ## License

-This software is published by Pearson Higher Education under the [MIT licence](http://opensource.org/licenses/MIT).
+This software is published by Pearson Higher Education under the [MIT license](LICENSE).